bakame-php/dice-roller/README.md

 }
 ```

-The `Cup::createFromRollable` named constructor enables creating uniformed `Cup` object which contains only 1 type of rollable objects.
+The `Cup::createFromRollable` named constructor enables creating uniformed `Cup` objects which contains only 1 type of rollable objects.

 ```php
 <?php